liortal123/liortal123/README.md

 ### Hi everyone! 👋
-My name is Lior :smile:
+My name is Lior :smile: <br/>
-I'm a third year student in Tel Aviv University.
+I'm a third year student in Tel Aviv University. <br/>
-I'm looking for my first programming job.
+I'm looking for my first programming job.<br/>
 The programming languages that I know are: Python, Java and C.

 <!--